ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 FreeBSD needs to be.
 Then last we look at Linux 4.18 - the latest Linux release to provide ceteris paribus measurements against the Linux equivalent of the FreeBSD development branch.

+## Alternative Approaches
+Where do we go from here?
+Benchmarks can identify how well a system performs but are specific to one workload and configuration.
+Microbenchmarks are useful for identifying system bottlenecks but they're clearly too ad hoc in their coverage.
+Is there a way to more consistently identify issues?
+Up until recently the answer was no. However, work in 2014 by Clements [Clements, 2014] built on the notion of disjoint-access-parallel memory systems [Israeli, 94] to rigorously identify limitations in the scalability of both software interfaces and their implementations.
+This work proposes the _scalable commutativity rule_, which says, in essence, that whenever interface operations  commute, they can be implemented in a way that scales.
+The intuition behind this is simple: when operations commute, their results (both the values returned and any side effects) are independent of order.

+He starts by observing that many scalability problems lie not in the implementation, but in the design of the software interface.
+An interface definition that does not permit two operations to commute enforces serialization between two calls.
+The POSIX definition of the _open_ system call requires that it return the lowest available file descriptor.
+This means that two calls to open of different files need to be serialized on file descriptor allocation.
+Some other system calls that have unnecessarily unscalable interfaces are: fork (when immediately followed by exec), stat, sigpending, and munmap.

+This is an interesting observation, but the real contribution of the work is developing a tool called _COMMUTER_ which:
+ 1) takes a symbolic model of an interface and computes precise conditions  for  when
+     that  interface’s  operations  commute.
+ 2) uses these conditions to generate concrete tests of sets of operations that commute according to the  interface  model,  and  thus  should  have  a  conflict-free
+     implementation  according  to  the  commutativity  rule.
+ 3) checks  whether  a  particular  implementation  is  conflict-free for each test case.

+He applied this to 18 POSIX system calls to generate 26, 238 test cases and used these to compare Linux with sv6, a research OS developed by his group.
+He found that on Linux 17,206 cases scale vs 26,115 on sv6.
+The collection of test cases that failed to scale can be used as a starting point for redesigning subsystems just as the will-it-scale benchmarks have enabled us to identify a much narrower set of issues.

+Porting COMMUTER to work with FreeBSD would be an interesting avenue for future work.